hatmer/go_blockchain/README.md

-# Green Blockchain
+# Go Blockchain

-Eco-friendly centralized blockchain with strong data verification guarantees.
+Simple blockchain implementation for learning Go.

+## What it does
+* Logs url requests to the server to a PoW-secured blockchain.

 ## Design Goals
-* Simple and elegant solution
+* Simple and elegant solution.
-* Energy efficiency
-* Proper Go project architecture
+* Proper Go code architecture.
-* 100% Test Coverage
+* 100% Test Coverage.

+## Notes
+* Runs out of the box using `go run main.go`.
+No dependencies.
+* Is not fully tested for production use.